Preparing to Study Abroad:

 - ATM machines overseas typically accept most U.S. bank ATM cards.
 The most popular are MasterCard, VISA, CIRRUS and NYCE.
 If you don’t have one of those, just call customer service or get in touch with a bank representative who will tell you if your card is valid overseas.
 Find an ATM at the location you plan to study abroad.

-- Withdrawal fees are hard to avoid, but it’s better to know ahead of time what you’re spending every time you use your card so be sure to do some research.
+- Withdrawal fees are hard to avoid, but it’s better to know ahead of time what you’re spending every time you use your card.
+Be sure to do some research.
 Some banks are part of the Global ATM Alliance which allows customers of their banks to use their ATM card or debit card at another bank within the Global ATM Alliance with no international ATM access fees.
 For example, Bank of America fees will not be charged for Barclay’s branches in the UK or Deutsche Bank branches in Germany.

 - Wiring money is always an option, but that is way too expensive in most cases.